How To Drink Coffee For Increased Productivity

 3. Don't add these to your coffee!

 Your favorite coffee shop probably offers some sort of amazing “coffee drinks” that look and taste like something out of a children’s coloring book with rainbow colors, amazing shapes, and even sprinkles on top.
 But you must be careful with frappucinos and other drinks with many add-ons.
+When opening a coffee shop, understanding how different coffee ingredients affect energy and productivity is just as important as creating great flavors for customers.

 Sugar, syrup, whipped cream and colorants come with their own kind of “crash”.
 So layering them on is only going to make that hit of adenosine come on harder and faster, ultimately leaving you feeling even worse.